Svetlioo/work-buddy-server/README.md

 - Parameters:
   - `sortOrder`: (optional) Specifies the sorting order of collaboration results.
 Default is set to descending (desc).
 Possible values: asc (ascending) or desc (descending).
 ---
-#### The same as the previous one, but also is a hashmap and every pair combinations is a value and its unique key is in the format of "employee1ID_employee2ID" for efficient data retrieval with average time efficiency of O(1).
+#### Similar to the previous description, this version incorporates a hashmap.
+Each pair combination serves as a value, with a unique key in the format "employee1ID_employee2ID."
+This design enhances data retrieval efficiency, aiming for an average time complexity of O(1).

 ```bash
 GET /api/collaboration/all/map
  ```